Dr. Ryan F

 Bio:

-Dr. Ryan Jeffrey Farber is an Adjunct Professor of Physics at Purdue University Fort Wayne.
-Previously, Dr. Farber worked as a postdoctoral researcher in the Multiphase Gas Group at the Max Planck Institute for Astrophysics.
-Dr. Farber earned his Ph.D. in Astronomy & Astrophysics at the University of Michigan.
-During his PhD, Dr. Farber won numerous competitive awards, including being selected as a Visiting Scholar for the Institute for Advanced Study at Princeton University’s Prospects in Theoretical Physics program and as a Graduate Research Fellow for the Kavli Institute for Theoretical Physics at UC Santa Barbara.
-Furthermore, Dr. Farber is the Founder & CEO of a cybersecurity firm, specializing in quantum-resistant encryption applications.
+Dr. Ryan is an Adjunct Professor of Physics at Purdue University Fort Wayne.
+Previously, Dr. Ryan worked as a postdoctoral researcher in the Multiphase Gas Group at the Max Planck Institute for Astrophysics.
+Dr. Ryan earned his Ph.D. in Astronomy & Astrophysics at the University of Michigan.
+During his PhD, Dr. Ryan won numerous competitive awards, including being selected as a Visiting Scholar for the Institute for Advanced Study at Princeton University’s Prospects in Theoretical Physics program and as a Graduate Research Fellow for the Kavli Institute for Theoretical Physics at UC Santa Barbara.
+Furthermore, Dr. Ryan is the Founder & CEO of a cybersecurity firm, specializing in quantum-resistant encryption applications.

 Research Focus: